Stepfox/stepfox-looks/readme.txt

 == Support ==

-For support and documentation, visit https://stepfoxthemes.com/support/
+For support, please use the WordPress.org support forum on the plugin page.
+Documentation and additional resources are available at https://stepfoxthemes.com/support/

 == Privacy Policy ==